aws-samples/aws-cdk-examples/python/managed-ad/README.md

 1. **Password Rotation Lambda**: A Lambda function is responsible for periodically rotating the AD administrator password.
 It retrieves the current password from Secrets Manager, generates a new random password, updates the Secrets Manager secret, and resets the AD administrator password with the new value.

-1. **EventBridge Rule**: An EventBridge rule triggers the Password Rotation Lambda function on a specified schedule (e.g., every 30 days).

 ## Architecture

 ![Architecture Diagram](assets/Architecture.jpg)